pesto-students/p11-sai-chaitanya-AkhilKumar-Git/Week-1/Week-1.md

 In summary, the protocol stack is a set of protocols that are used to enable communication between different devices or software components over a network.
 In web development, the TCP/IP protocol stack is used to enable communication between web servers and web clients.

 --------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------

-2. What are the different types of web servers, and how do they differ in terms of functionality and performance?
+_2.What are the different types of web servers, and how do they differ in terms of functionality and performance?_

 A)There are several different types of web servers, each with its own unique characteristics and capabilities.
 Here are some of the most commonly used types of web servers:

 * **Apache HTTP Server**: Apache is one of the most popular web servers and has been around since the early days of the World Wide Web.
 It is an open-source web server that is widely used due to its flexibility, stability, and performance.